versionpress/versionpress/docs/Dev-Setup.md

 ### Windows users: use Git Bash

-The dev setup is actively tested on Windows but only in Git Bash.
-Please use it instead of `cmd.exe` for both interactive sessions and as your npm script shell:
+Git Bash (part of [Git for Windows](https://gitforwindows.org/)) is required on Windows, please use it instead of `cmd.exe` / PowerShell for both interactive sessions and as your npm script shell:

 ```
 npm config set script-shell "c:\Program Files\git\bin\bash.exe"